Skip to content Skip to footer

 Whether you feel a sudden sharp pain in your back while breathing or you experience severe back pain when lying down, it’s not always obvious what’s causing your discomfort.

 In very rare cases, back pain can be a sign of a serious problem like a broken bone, cancer, or an infection.
-If you are worried about your back pain being a sign of one of these conditions, be sure to speak to your GP, who can alleviate any anxiety, provide more insight on your pain, and discuss potential treatments for how to ease back pain.
+If you're worried about your back pain being a sign of one of these conditions, be sure to speak to your GP, who can alleviate any anxiety, provide more insight on your pain, and discuss potential treatments to ease back pain.

 For more information on the potential causes of serious back pain, head over to the NHS website.